derenv/derenv/README.md

 ### Hi!

-I'm a PHD student in Computing Science at the University of Dundee, interested in all things Linux (Desktop and Server!), scripting and graphics programming.
-I like experimenting with new toolkits and languages, and customising the tools i use. nano 4 lyf
+I'm a PHD student in Computing Science at the University of Dundee, interested in all things Linux, Server Management, Virtualisation, scripting and graphics programming.
+I like experimenting with new toolkits and languages, and customising the tools i use.

 ### Stats